NOCA Student / Instructor Handbook

 - Extremely high cancellation rates.

-- Making racist, homophobic, transphobic, or body-shaming comments.
+- Racist, homophobic, transphobic, or body-shaming comments.

 - Deliberately damaging NOCA equipment.